 If the cost of surgical removal is prohibitive, you should contact a personal injury attorney in Jackson, Mississippi.
 Bayer has been ignoring the safety concerns that have been repeatedly expressed for several years now and will fight the mass lawsuit that has been filed against it citing negligence.
 However, if a Bayer product causes severe health problems, including organ perforation, and there is an urgent need to remove it which possibly involves a hysterectomy, this is evidence of negligence.
 A successful lawsuit against the company would make Bayer pay for all medical costs involved in rectifying an unsuitable device as well as pain and suffering caused by the device.

 The Federal Food and Drug Administration (FDA) has not prohibited the sale and use of Essure.
 Its current viewpoint is that the “benefits of the device outweigh the risks”.
 The FDA claims that the updated labeling used by Bayer is sufficient to warn women of the potential risks.

-The FDA’s policy notwithstanding, it has not prevented thirty one women from fifteen states filing a federal lawsuit against Bayer alleging negligence and citing severe abdominal and back pain, heavy bleeding, organ perforation and the need for hysterectomies.
-The women claim in their lawsuit that Bayer misled women about the safety of the devices and should pay for their removal as well as attorney fees and future monitoring after removal in case there are post surgery complications.
+The FDA’s policy notwithstanding, it has not prevented thirty-one women from fifteen states from filing a federal lawsuit against Bayer alleging negligence and citing severe abdominal and back pain, heavy bleeding, organ perforation, and the need for hysterectomies.
+The women claim in their lawsuit that Bayer misled women about the safety of the devices and should pay for their removal as well as attorney fees and future monitoring after removal in case there are post-surgery complications.

 Contact a personal injury attorney at the Diaz Law Firm in Jackson, Mississippi if you need to discuss your legal options concerning a problem Essure device.